srinivasulurao/divido-assessement/README.md

 3. Although there are libraries available for parsing configuration files in the way that we describe, we expect you not to use them; that would be defeating the purpose of this test.
+   You can use libraries to parse JSON but not to fetch data using the dotted notation

 ## Assessment Criteria